 Alison’s employers and clients have included: The British Council, Oxfam, World Vision, Grassroots Jerusalem, The Palestinian Social Cinema Arts Association, Al Tariq – The Palestinian Institute for Development and Democracy, The Parent’s Circle Families’ Forum, the Massachusetts State House, Boston City Council and Boston Mobilization among others.

 Alison’s writing was published in “Forget Fear” (2012), an art anthology for the Berlin Bienalle.
 She’s also written about politics and human rights for Haaretz, The Huffington Post and Policy Mic as well as several new media sources like +972 Magazine and Global Voices.

-As a young, tech-savvy organizer, Alison has lectured about technology and grassroots organizing at Boston University, Tufts University and MIT and was profiled in Al Quds, The Boston Globe and Utne Reader.
+She has guest lectured at the University of Washington, Boston University, Tufts University, MIT and several faith based organizations.
+She and her work has been profiled in several publications including Al Quds, The Boston Globe and Utne Reader.

 She hold a B.A. in Politics and Jewish Studies from Mount Holyoke College.